 When a third party is involved, a seven of swords in a love reading might also represent a deliberate effort to sow the seeds of discord within that relationship by spreading lies and falsehoods about one of them to the other one.

 If the seven of swords were an animal, it would be a fox.
 Imbued with an energy of cunning, stealth, and underhanded tactics, the meaning of this minor arcana card definitely stands within a morally gray area.
 As a consequence, when drawing this card within a tarot spread or reading, it is rather important to determine whether the Querent or subject of the tarot reading will be the active element of this cunning deceitful plan… or it’s victim!

-Cunning, theft, betrayal, deception, dishonesty, stealth
+Cunning, theft, betrayal, deception, dishonesty, and stealth.

-Reversed: Getting caught, keeping secrets, being outwitted.
+Reversed: Getting caught, keeping secrets, and being outwitted.